jasoncartera/budgetwatch/README.md

 # budgetwatch
-A personal finance tracking application.
+A personal finance tracking application using Flask.

 This is my first web development project.